Would you Go To Zimbabwe?

 Earlier this year I wrote about the places I can’t-not-visit this year.
 Now, I want to talk about the countries we should leave off our lists.

 Reading through a chat in one of my favourite facebook bloggers groups, Travel Blog Success, this morning, it became clear to me that the discussion is about far more than visiting Zimbabwe.

 It’s a discussion, ultimately, about the impact of tourism.
 It’s a discussion about whether we should visit countries with corrupt regimes.
 It’s a discussion about which countries we wouldn’t visit.

 Exposing the Double Standard.

 Essentially, the arguments for and against visiting Zimbabwe fall into two camps.
-On the one hand, those not wanting to visit because they would not want to support Mugabe regime.
+On the one hand, those not wanting to visit because they would not want to support Mugabe’s dictatorial regime which has seen the genocide of tens of thousands of people and land seizures from white farmers in the country.
 On the other hand people wanting to visit (although not necessarily as part of TBEX, which i’ll come to later) – from the belief that a country is its people, not its government.

 But the arguments have also thrown up the huge double standard which I believe many of us (myself included) are used to operating under.